Posts on the Gender Debate

 Metaphor Problems

-In this blog post, I rewrite 1 Corinthians chapters one through four as if Paul were addressing the Corinthians church about the gender struggle debate.
+In this blog post, I rewrite 1 Corinthians chapters one through four as if Paul were addressing the Corinthian church about the gender struggle debate.
 This portion of scripture seems to be addressing a fight in the Corinthian church about who was the best leader to follow: Paul or Apollos.
 The structure of Paul’s argument lends itself to being used for the gender debate too.

 1 Corinthians 1-4 Rewrite